Group Therapy

 What can you expect to get out of joining this group?

-I currently have two groups with spaces for clinicians: An in-person group that runs every other week on Tuesday from 12-1:30, and an online group that runs every other Friday from 12-1:30 CST.
+I currently have space for clinicians in an online group that runs every other Friday from 12-1:30 CST.
 Please contact me directly if you’re interested.

 Contact me.